IkedaLab-Daniel/study-notes-vault/Redux/Redux-Educative/notes-educative.md

 If everything went smoothly, you should be able to access http://localhost:8080 and see a page showing A simple Redux starter and a running counter.

 If you open the JavaScript console in the developer tools, you should also see Redux started in the console.
 The project is ready!

+## 3.2 - Skeleton Overview
+Let’s take a quick look at all the files included within the starter project.
+The main file we will be working with is app.js (index.js on our platform), but it is important to get familiar with the directory structure before working on any project.
+The project files are:

+### package.json
+While most fields in this file are irrelevant, it is important to note two sections, devDependencies and dependencies.

+The devDependencies contains a list of all the tools needed to build the project.
+It currently includes only Webpack-related packages, which enable us to run our app.

+The dependencies section lists all the packages we will bundle with our application.
+It includes only the redux library itself and jquery to make the DOM manipulation code look nicer.

+### webpack.config.js
+This is the main Webpack configuration file.
+This settings file instructs Webpack how to chain transpilation tools and how to build packages and usually holds most of the configuration of the project’s tooling.

+In our simple project, there is only one settings file.
+Our webpack.config.js file defines index.js as the main file, which acts as an entry point to our application and the output destination for the bundled project.

+### index.html, index.js
+Single-page applications, unlike their server-rendered cousins, have a single entry point.

+Every part and page of the application will be rendered in our project starting from index.html, and all the JavaScript-related startup code will be in index.js.

+## 3.3 - Setup